Skip to Content

 What is the difference between a Cuban sandwich and a Medianoche?

 Medianoche consists of roast pork, ham, mustard, Swiss cheese, and sweet pickles.
 It is a close cousin to the Cuban sandwich.
 The chief difference is that a medianoche is made on soft, sweet egg dough bread similar to Challah rather than on crustier Cuban bread.
+It can also substitute dill pickles for sweet pickles.

-We took liberty here and made our Cuban sandwich on Medianoche bread.
+You can make our Cuban sandwich on Medianoche bread.
 I highly recommend it!

 Cuban bread is a fairly simple white bread, similar to French bread and Italian bread.